fortify/gha-setup-scancentral-client/README.md

       - master
 jobs:
   build:
     runs-on: ubuntu-latest                                     # Use the appropriate runner for building your source code

     steps:
       - uses: actions/checkout@v2                              # Check out source code
       - uses: actions/setup-java@v1                            # Set up Java (required by ScanCentral Client and for actual build)
         with:
           java-version: 1.8

       ### Set up Fortify ScanCentral Client ###
       - uses: fortify/gha-setup-scancentral-client@v1
         with:
           version: 20.1.0                                      # Optional as 20.1.0 is the default (and currently only version available)
-          client-auth-token: SomeAuthToken              # Optional, but required if ScanCentral Controller requires client authentication
+          client-auth-token: ${{ secrets.CLIENT_AUTH_TOKEN }}  # Optional, but required if ScanCentral Controller requires client authentication

       ### Run Fortify ScanCentral Client ###
       # (Update based on your build tool, technology and Fortify ScanCentral details)